ImmoBre/hr-analytics-workforce-performance/README.md

 ## 🚀 Project Overview

-This project is an HR Analytics case study focused on workforce performance, compensation, employee engagement, satisfaction, recruitment effectiveness, absenteeism, and retention.
+In this HR Analytics case study, I analyzed workforce performance, compensation, employee engagement, satisfaction, recruitment effectiveness, absenteeism, and employee retention.

-The objective is to transform raw HR data into clear business insights using Python, SQL, and Power BI, then communicate those insights through an executive dashboard and strategic recommendations.
+I used **Python**, **SQL**, and **Power BI** to transform raw HR data into clear business insights, which I communicated through an executive dashboard and strategic recommendations.

 ---